sammorgandev/sammorgandev/README.md

 - 👋 Hi, I’m @sammorgandev
-- 👀 I’m interested in indie hacking, next.js, and bootstrapping apps.
+- 👀 I’m interested in indie hacking, javascript, frameworks, bubble & no-code tools, and bootstrapping apps.
 - 🌱 I’m currently learning all of the above.
+- 💻 I work for Bubble as a Product developer.
 - 💞️ I’m looking to collaborate on all of the above.
 - 📫 sam@morgan.dev